Virginia’s Historic Triangle: Explore Important Colonial History at Jamestown, Williamsburg, and Yorktown

 Final Thoughts

 Visiting the Historic Triangle in Virginia really brought to life the lives and struggles of those early settlers to America.
 My husband and I have visited Williamsburg and the general area several times over the years.
-When we visited this time, we used Williamsburg as a base to explore the entire historic triangle, from the landing of the British in 1607 to the founding and growth of Williamsburg when it served as a colonial capital of the Virginia colony to the decisive Battle of Yorktown in 1781.
-We like to stay in a Colonial Williamsburg property, so we can easily walk to the colonial sites without having to get in the car.
-Plus Merchants Square in Colonial Williamsburg (west end of Duke of Gloucester Street) is filled with appealing restaurants and shops.
+When we visited this time, we used Williamsburg as a base to explore the entire historic triangle, from the landing of the British in 1607 to the founding and growth of Williamsburg as the colonial capital of the Virginia colony, to the decisive Battle of Yorktown in 1781.
+We like to stay at a Colonial Williamsburg property so we can easily walk to the colonial sites without getting in the car.
+Plus, Merchants Square at the end of Duke of Gloucester Street is filled with appealing restaurants and shops.
 Very convenient.

 We really delved into the history this visit – more so than in the past, walking around the fort in Jamestown (the original at the Jamestown National Historic Site) and the recreated one at the Jamestown Settlement.
 Likewise, we explored Williamsburg once again, popping into the various historical buildings, strolling the well-tended gardens, and enjoyed an evening concert at the Governor’s Palace.
 (When planning your trip to Williamsburg, check online for all the events offered during the dates of your stay.)
 Finally, in Yorktown, we drove (and walked) through the battlefield and learned quite a bit from the excellent exhibits at the American Revolution Museum.